 4. Acknowledge moments that might be an introduction to discussion about cultural relativism versus universalism, and be prepared to support and challenge students to consider this dichotomy and how to navigate tricky situations while keeping an open mind.

 Most people experience some struggles when immersed in a different culture.
-It is crucial to be able to take these hard moments and acknowledge that with the right gazelle2attitude and willingness to explore, the processing of these moments can become a catalyst for self-awareness, personal development, and a way to gain a deeper understanding of cultural nuances rather than simply a stress-producing challenge.
+It is crucial to be able to take these hard moments and acknowledge that with the right attitude and willingness to explore, the processing of these moments can become a catalyst for self-awareness, personal development, and a way to gain a deeper understanding of cultural nuances rather than simply a stress-producing challenge.

 What other ways have you used to process moments of challenge or culture shock into a deeper understanding?
 Are there tools for faculty or staff that you would recommend?
 For travelers or students?
 Feel free to share your experiences or advice in the comments!